FasterXML/jackson-jr/README.md

 allowing reading of JSON as "Maps, Collections and primitive wrappers"; and writing same out as JSON.

+In addition the package contains `composer` implementation that can be used to construct JSON output with builder-style API, but without necessarily having to build an in-memory representation: instead, it can directly use `streaming-api` for direct output.
+It will be, however, also possible to build actual in-memory JSON `String` or `byte[]` representation, if that is preferable.

 Artifact itself is currently about `50 kB` in size, and only depends on [Jackson Streaming API](../../../jackson-core) package.
 Combined size would stay well below 300 kilobytes (streaming API is about 200kB).